BEST SHOULDER EXERCISES WITH DUMBBELLS

 We will take it not to failure but through failure, accumulating more and more lactic acid that we really have to try to resist.

-We’ll start off with a Fixed Arm Front Raise.
+We’ll start off with a variation of the dumbbell front raise called a Fixed Arm Front Raise.

-The High Pull – do not be confused – is not an upright row.
+The High Pull – do not be confused – is not a dumbbell upright row.
 The positioning of my hands in relation to my elbows is opposite of what it would be in an upright row.

 I’m letting my hands lead the way with my elbows trailing, which creates the external rotation in the shoulder.